arXiv preprint

 Overview

-LongMemEval-V2 tests whether memory systems can turn long web-agent histories into reusable environment experience.
+Can memory systems turn long web-agent histories into reusable environment experience?

 Examples of LongMemEval-V2 questions across memory abilities